CocoaBob/Pebcode/README.md

 And that’s all there is too it.

-You now get full syntax highlighting:
+## But Why?

+You might be thinking there’s a lot of hoops to jump through here, so what’s value in doing so?
+Well, once setup you get the following:

+### Syntax Highlighting

 ![](Images/17.png)

-As well as code completion:
+### Code Completion

 ![](Images/18.png)

-You can use **cmd+b** to build your Pebble app, and see the output from the build in the Report navigator:
+### Build Support

 ![](Images/19.png)

-And since the SDK headers are so well documented, you even get full **Quick Help** support:
+You can use ⌘+b to build your Pebble app, and you can even see the output from the build in the Report navigator.

+### Quick Help

 ![](Images/20.png)

+I :heart: Pebble’s SDK developers for making sure the headers are really well documented.

+### Syntax Checking

-Another big advantage of using Xcode over a text editor is the syntax checking.
-Which comes in really useful if you’ve recently moved to [Swift](https://developer.apple.com/swift/) and have therefore completely forgot about the need for semi-colons :smirk:
+This comes in really useful if you’ve recently moved to [Swift](https://developer.apple.com/swift/) and have therefore completely forgot about the need for semi-colons :smirk: